71/asmdot/README.md

                             architectures and emitters.
   -v, --verbose             Increase verbosity.

-  -a, --arch arch.py        Use the specified architecture translator.
+  -a, --arch arch.py        Use the specified architecture parser.
   -e, --emitter emitter.py  Use the specified emitter.

-  -o, --output OUTPUT-DIR   Change the output directory.
+  -o, --output output/      Change the output directory.

 C:
   -p, --prefix          Prefix function names by their architecture.